PTC-Education/Onshape-Integration-Guides/API_Intro.md

 Note that when you open a `POST` endpoint on [Glassworks](https://cad.onshape.com/glassworks/explorer/#/), there should be a section named "Request body" under the "Parameters" that are required for the call.
 You should define the `body` for your API call request to include the required information as specified.

 For example, the example above tries to make changes to a feature in the document, and the [endpoint](https://cad.onshape.com/glassworks/explorer/#/PartStudio/updatePartStudioFeature) of the `POST` call in step 3 requires the information of the `"feature"` that is to be changed.
 Hence, the required information for that specific feature is what you will need to locate, retrieve, and modify in step 2.

+## 4. Using the `onshape_client` library
+Instead of building API calls from scratch, installing and importing the `onshape_client` library also allow you to make these API calls directly.
+However, the documentation that automatically shows up when filling the arguments of these calls is not yet fully comprehensive, which may require further referrence to [Glassworks](https://cad.onshape.com/glassworks/explorer).
+The source code for this library can be found in [this GitHub repository](https://github.com/onshape-public/onshape-clients), and the code for all API calls can be found in [this directory](https://github.com/onshape-public/onshape-clients/tree/master/python/onshape_client/oas/api).

+With a `client` set up as shown in [section 3.3](#33-initiating-an-onshape-api-call), here is an example of getting the mass properties of a part studio in Onshape through making API calls:

+    response = client.part_studios_api.get_part_studio_mass_properties(did="263517311c2ad139d4eb57ca",
+                                                                       wvm='w',
+                                                                       wvmid='b45057ae06777e0c28bca6c5',
+                                                                       eid='d316bcbc694c9dbb6555f340')
+    print(response)

+Note a few things from this example:
+- After you type out `client.`, you should be able to see a list of different APIs, which corresponds to the API categories on [Glassworks](https://cad.onshape.com/glassworks/explorer).
+- After specifying the API category (e.g., `client.part_studios_api.` in this case), you should be able to see a list of different API calls, which are all the API calls that can be made through the `onshape_client` library.
+Note that the function names may be slightly different from the titles shown on Glassworks.
+- The arguments of the function should align with the field names on [Glassworks](https://cad.onshape.com/glassworks/explorer).
+In the example above, the arguments included are all the required parameters for the call, and you can definitely also enter other optional parameters as well.
+- The returned output of the function (i.e., `response` in this case) is already well formatted; a simple `print` statement is capable of printing it in a human-readable format.
+- If you run into any errors when executing the API call, you may want to check out the source code of the function [here](https://github.com/onshape-public/onshape-clients/tree/master/python/onshape_client/oas/api).